slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 ### On mastery

 <!--
+#q["The master has failed more times than the beginner has even tried." -- Stephen McCranie $  1981  $]
 - There’s always room for improvement; be humble.
 There is no place for a «prima donna».
 If you’re not improving today, you’re regressing.
 Skills are perishable, and the path to mastery is a never-ending story.
 Some of the skills you need to achieve expertise have not yet been systematized.
 -->

 > *"An expert is a person who has made all the mistakes which can be made in a very narrow field."
 -- Niels Bohr [1885]*

 True experts recognize the limits of what they know and what they do not know.

 Most experts in their field are introverts.
 Extraversion is not good for mastery.

 > *"We have knowledge of a thing only when we have grasped its cause."
 -- Aristotle [-384]*

-> *"One can have no smaller or greater mastery then mastery of oneself."
+> *"One can have no smaller or greater mastery than mastery of oneself."
 -- Leonardo Da Vinci [1452]*

 > *"Some people will never learn anything, for this reason, because they understand everything too soon."